DonnaThompson7/Password-generator/README.md

 * Developer: Donna Thompson
 * Challenge type: Enhancing starter code for a Password Generator
 * The Password Generator enables users to generate random passwords based on criteria that they’ve selected.
-* The user can choose the length of the password.
+* The user is prompted to choose the length of the password.
 The length must be 8 - 128 chars and will be validated.
-* The user can choose whether the password can include lowercase, uppercase, numeric, and/or special characters.
-At least 1 character type must be chosen, and will be validated.
+* The user is prompted to choose whether the password can include lowercase, uppercase, numeric, and/or special characters.
+The user must choose at least 1 of the character types.
+* At lease 1 of each selected char type will be included in the password
 * The user can copy the generated password to the clipboard using a "Copy Password" button
 * This app will run in the browser with dynamically updated HTML and CSS powered by JavaScript code.
 * The UI will adapt to multiple screen sizes.